-Pray for the peace of Jerusalem and total victory in Gaza.
-Pray that the people will believe in God for their deliverance first.
+Pray for the peace of Jerusalem and victory in Gaza.

 Les Lawrence, a voice of Christian Zionists (Read more)